Okba72/SVU-Project/README.md

 ## Plan

-1- Using consepts of SPA & PWA.
+1- Using concepts of SPA & PWA.
 2- Using React (JavScript platform) for front-end App 3- Using Express (Node.js platform) for back-end
 4- Using MongoDB as Database